cossorzano/scipion/README.md

 <a href="http://scipion.cnb.csic.es/docs/"><img src="https://github.com/biocompwebs/scipion/wiki/images/scipion_logo_nobackground.png" align="left" width="128"></a>

-**Scipion** is an image processing framework to obtain 3D models of macromolecular complexes using Electron Microscopy (3DEM).
-It integrates several software packages and presents an unified interface for both biologists and developers.
-Scipion allows to execute workflows combining different software tools, while taking care of formats and conversions.
+**Xcipion** is a data analysis framework to calculate PK, PD and PKPD models.
+Xcipion allows to execute data analysis workflows combining different analysis steps.
 Additionally, all steps are tracked and can be reproduced later on.
 Want to learn more?
-[See the wiki.](http://scipion.cnb.csic.es/docs/)
+[See the wiki.](https://github.com/cossorzano/scipion/wiki).
+Xcipion is mainly developed by [Kinestat Pharma](http://www.kinestatpharma.com), although it is based on [Scipion](http://scipion.cnb.csic.es), a software tool to do image analysis in structural biology.